 If you are a fan of casseroles, this chicken alfredo bake is one you have to try!
 Shredded Brussel sprouts paired with diced chicken, in a creamy alfredo sauce.
 Toss in the oven and bake until browned and light and bubbly!
+This easy one-dish recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 Skip the pasta, and the let Brussel sprouts bring on the hearty element to this healthy chicken casserole.
 It is a great way to use up leftover chicken.
 Or pick up some grilled chicken strips and dice it up for an even easier prep in the kitchen.

-Alfredo sauce is SO easy to make, and taste so much better than the jar.
+Alfredo sauce is SO easy to make, and tastes so much better than the jar.
 Give this easy chicken alfredo bake recipe a try and see how you like it.
 I love a good baked Brussel sprouts recipe, and this one is an instant favorite for anyone who tries it.
 The perfect scoop-and-eat-dish the whole family can enjoy.

-Types Of Chicken For Chicken Alfredo Casserole
+Types Of Chicken For a Chicken Alfredo Bake

 Any grilled chicken will work well for this recipe.
 If you are a fan of bulk cooking chicken, add some shredded in.
 Use up a leftover rotisserie chicken, or buy pre-cooked strips.
 Any type of chicken that doesn’t have a breading on it will work great for this recipe.